-These vegan almond flour cookies are chewy, chocolatey, and full of good fats.
+These gluten-free vegan almond flour cookies are chewy, chocolatey, and full of good fats.
 They’re lower in sugar than traditional cookies and make the perfect on-the-go, guilt-free snack.

 If you’re looking for a tasty alternative to traditional wheat and sugar-filled cookies, look no further!

 Naturally sweetened, lower-carb, gluten-free, PALEO almond flour chocolate chip cookies.
+Woah.

 I love these cookies because they taste just as good as the regular kind but are filled with mostly wholesome ingredients.

-These little bites of delight were a staple during my avid gym-going days, for the days when I craved something sweet but didn’t want to ruin my goals.
+These little bites of delight were a staple during my avid gym-going days, for the days when I craved something sweet but didn’t want to ruin my health goals.

-A brilliant recipe for lazy bakers
+The perfect cookies for lazy bakers

 You can make them in just one bowl!
 There’s hardly any mess to clean up afterward AND they only take 10 minutes to bake, making them perfect for lazy people like me.